liav2002/InfoRet_0871_4852/Task2/README.md

 Mixture of Gaussian get only the numpy array of vectors with n_components=2 parameter of 2 and do his operation.

-The result will list of labels, every index will represent the label that K-means choose for the vector in the same index.
+The result will list of labels, every index will represent the label that Mixture of Gaussian chose for the vector in the same index.

 Then I use the truth labels and the predicted labels for evaluate the results.